AsoDesu/info-grabber/README.md

 ## Contributing
 If you would like to add anything to Info Grabber, or use it in one of your own projects, feel free

-If you find any bugs or have a feature request, please [raise and issue](https://github.com/AsoDesu/info-grabber/issues)
+If you find any bugs or have a feature request, please [raise an issue](https://github.com/AsoDesu/info-grabber/issues)

 ### Dependencies
 - got